sandeepV2/react-design-patterns-2895130/Learning.md

 Here author is covering concepts about, loading the API data into component.
 Say we have 1 API and serving multiple siblings.

-* CurrentUserLoader > 02_03e (The data loaded from the API is passed a props to children).
+* CurrentUserLoader > 02_03e (The data loaded from the API is passed as props to children).
+> Previous solution is restricted to serving data of single user.
+The solution here is made generic to serve any user info by taking id.
+* UserInfoLoader > 02_04e
 *